A pioneering series of small books packed with big ideas

 Towards 9 Billion is our R&D initiative, producing big, hopeful, playful ideas for a sustainable future.

 This series of 5 short books provides focused collections of short essays brimming with engaging thinking and new ideas on how we might unlock the barriers to sustainability.
-(Please note: we’re revising the titles/covers as we publish on Kindle).

 “Big ideas for massive challenges: Terrafiniti’s Towards 9 Billion provides a wide range of solution-oriented perspectives on the prospect – often seen as daunting – of accommodating 9 billion people within the remits of our one planet.”